ghc-proposals/ghc-proposals/proposals/0529-th-quotes-as-patterns.rst

 The optional proposed relaxation of the expression position rules is supposed to make these pattern-position restrictions more familiar to the programmer.
 Specifically, by distinguishing the same subset of quotes in two ways (they're the only ones allowed in pattern position, they get a more general type in expresssion position), we give programmers two different ways to learn the difference between them and quotes in general.

+If we go with the alternative of supporting local variables, however, this extra motivation dries up.
+The cases where ``newName`` is needed in expression position will not no longer correspond to anything obvious in pattern position in this alternative.
+The originally motivation from `Proposal #246`_ of more flexible typing for flexibility's sake still stands, however.

 Costs and Drawbacks
 -------------------